Simon Patterson (artist): Life and career

 Patterson attended Hertfordshire College of Art and Design and Goldsmiths College between 1985 and 1989.
 At Goldsmiths he was included in the Freeze Exhibition organized by Damien Hirst, showing two wall text pieces, one simply showing the names Richard Burton and Elizabeth Taylor, the other, The Last Supper Arranged According to the Flat Back Four Formation (Jesus Christ in Goal) showing the names of the Apostles arranged as different football team systems with Jesus in goal.

-He is perhaps best known for his work The Great Bear from 1992, an editioned print which reworks the London Underground map.
+Patterson is perhaps best known for his work The Great Bear from 1992, an editioned print that reworks the London Underground map.
 Patterson is taking an order system that exists within the world and applies it to another set of subjects.
-In this case he switched the names from the stations with names from famous people.
-Each Line is a different group of people, like actors, philosophers, footballers etc. An edition was purchased by Charles Saatchi and shown in the Sensation exhibition of 1997 which toured London, Berlin and New York.
+In this case, he switched the names from the stations with names from famous people.
+Each Line is a different group of people, like actors, philosophers, footballers etc. An edition was purchased by Charles Saatchi and was shown in the Sensation exhibition of 1997, which toured London, Berlin and New York.
 An edition is in the Tate Gallery collection and is currently on display at Tate Britain in London.